 Beekman in Dutchess County, New York — The American Northeast (Mid-Atlantic)

 Location.
-41° 36.841′ N, 73° 40.679′ W. Marker is in Beekman, New York, in Dutchess County.
-Marker is at the intersection of Church Street and Connecting Road, on the left when traveling north on Church Street.
+41° 36.675′ N, 73° 42.021′ W. Marker is in Beekman, New York, in Dutchess County.
+Marker is on Beekman Poughquag Road (County Road 7) 0.1 miles from Fordington Drive, on the left when traveling west.
+Located next to The Mill House, a Dutchess County Tourist Information Center.
 Touch for map.
-Marker is in this post office area: Poughquag NY 12570, United States of America.
+Marker is at or near this postal address: 138 Beekman Poughquag Road, Poughquag NY 12570, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Burying Ground (about 600 feet away, measured in a direct line); The Old Upper Road (approx. ¼ mile away); The Mill House (approx. 1.2 miles away); Pawling Beekman Turnpike (approx. 2.3 miles away); The West Mountain Mission (approx. 2.4 miles away); Potters Corners Burying Ground (approx. 3.7 miles away); Home of Capt.
-George Brinckerhoff (approx. 4½ miles away); Storm – Adriance - Brinckerhoff (approx. 4½ miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+The Old Upper Road (approx. one mile away); 1754 Homesite (approx. 1.2 miles away); Burying Ground (approx. 1.3 miles away); Pawling Beekman Turnpike The West Mountain Mission (approx. 3 miles away); Potters Corners Burying Ground (approx. 3.2 miles away); Home of Capt.
+George Brinckerhoff (approx. 3.3 miles away); Storm – Adriance - Brinckerhoff (approx. 3.3 miles away).
 Touch for a list and map of all markers in Beekman.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 27, 2009, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 1,059 times since then and 22 times this year.
-Photos: 1, 2. submitted on November 27, 2009, by Michael Herrick of Southbury, Connecticut. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on November 27, 2009, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 1,105 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on November 27, 2009, by Michael Herrick of Southbury, Connecticut. • Kevin W. was the editor who published this page.